How To Adapt To California's 2035 Ban On New ICE Car Sales

 All of these goals are in alignment with the states plan to remove all carbon emissions by the year 2045.

-How will we be ready for the 2035 deadline?
+How will you be ready for the 2035 deadline?

 The Governor’s office has set a date of Jan 15, 2021 for the first installment of an action plan.
 Said plan will involve coordination from the following agencies: